radicalDilettante/expired-waynechi.dev/posts/immutability_object_freeze_doesnt_always_freeze.md

 Immutability in JavaScript is getting more attention, while functional programming paradigm is on the rise.
 One of the important features of functional programming is that it has no side-effect.

 A side effect is any application state change that is observable outside the called function other than its return value.
 It cause more problems by concurrency in an application.
-JavaScript is single thread language though, execution environment, browser and node.js, process various task at the same time.
+JavaScript is single thread language though, execution environment (browser and node.js) process various task at the same time.
 To avoid side effects, we need to keep the state outside the function immutable.

 We can declare and assign immutable primitive variable with 'const' keyword, and keep properties of an object with 'Object.freeze()' method.
 The freeze method, however, does not always make objects immutable.

 In this post, I would like to explain why 'Object.freeze()' method is not complete way to make an object immutable, and to illustrate this, I need to deal with data type of JavaScript first.

----

 ## Data type of JavaScript